 Your changeover routine is one of the most important contributors to your experience of living with a stoma.
 In fact, maintaining a good changeover routine is a key element of almost all the areas discussed in this guide!
 A few easy tips can guarantee your change over is as effective as possible.

 Wherever you change make sure the area is ready for the changeover.
 Some spillage is possible so you may want to put down some towels or go to the bathroom.
 It is also important to make sure your hands are clean before beginning.

 If you have a reusable pouch it is best to changeover before it is completely full (ideally before it reaches 3/4 full).
 This helps to prevent leakage during use or spillage during your changeover, and ensures the pouch does not bulge under your clothing.

 Remove the Bag Carefully

 Gently pull the bag away from your skin using the removal tab.
 You may need to use your other hand to pull the skin away at the same time.
-If you find the adhesive is not coming away easily, or is leaving a residue, products such as the Trio Elite Medical Adhesive Removal Spray can be used during removal to clear away adhesive more easily.
+If you find the adhesive is not coming away easily, or is leaving a residue, products such as the Trio Elite Medical Adhesive Removal Wipes can be used during removal to clear away adhesive more easily.